Chris Eubank Jr: Eubank vs Benn

-Eubank vs. Benn II
+Eubank vs Benn II

 A day after the first meeting, Turki Alalshikh told reporters a rematch was likely to take place in September 2025, again at the Tottenham Hotspur Stadium in London.
-It was dependant on whether both boxers escaped the first fight uninjured and awaiting the 2025–26 Premier League fixtures, to confirm the stadium was available.
+It was dependent on whether both boxers escaped the first fight uninjured and awaiting the 2025–26 Premier League fixtures, to confirm the stadium was available.
 Eubank's promoter Ben Shalom argued the rematch should not be at the 160 pound limit.
 He said, "The rehydration clause is probably less dangerous than the 160lb limit now at this stage in his career.
 That's where probably it's the biggest challenge.
 As the organisers of the event everyone has to be sensible as to how we approach the second fight.
 That probably was the one downer on the event, all the talk about the weight."
 The BBBofC called Eubank to appear in front of the board in July to discuss his possible use of sauna whilst cutting weight for the first fight.
 Robert Smith did not want to assume anything and wanted to hear what Eubank had to say.
 There was no speculation on what punishment Eubank would receive if was found that he had used the sauna in his weight-cutting process.
 On 9 July, Eubank was cleared of using a sauna to help cut weight for the first fight, however he breached the Board's rules after posting the footage.
 He was guilty of 'improper use of social media' and fined £10,000 for the offence.